rudymatela/speculate/README.md

 * Speculate tests enumeratively using [LeanCheck], QuickSpec tests randomly using [QuickCheck];
-* Speculate is able to report inequalities directly;
+* Speculate is able to report comparisons directly;
 * QuickSpec allows polymorphism, Speculate does not;
 * For most examples,
   Speculate runs slower than QuickSpec 2